-3 Basic Digital Strategy Frameworks to Guide Your Planning
+3 Key Digital Strategy Frameworks to Transform Your Business

 The practice of digital marketing has grown a lot in the last three decades as the number of people surfing the web surged over the years.
 From the era of keyword stuffing and spammy backlinks, it evolved into a more sophisticated practice, using big data, personalization, and a whole host of different strategies that involve planning, audit, communications, branding, and more.

 Put simply, the practice has become more complex than ever; and without a solid digital strategy framework, you’ll get left behind.
 With all the aspects you need to keep an eye on when engaging in digital marketing, it’s easy to miss some elements that can make or break business success.
 For this reason, one of the most important things you must do before delving into the nitty-gritty of strategies and campaigns is to have a clearly defined digital strategy framework.

 Our very own team uses a scalable, data-driven digital marketing strategy framework that we developed from our experiences with different client-brands through the years.
 If you’re still trying your hand on systematizing your marketing process, the good news is that you don’t have to start a digital strategy framework from scratch.
 There are basic models you can pattern yours after.

 First things first, what exactly is a digital marketing framework or digital strategy framework?
 In simple terms, it’s a document that outlines the flow of the marketing process, identifying critical requirements and key touchpoints.
 It ensures you miss nothing in the complex process.